AlexsLemonade/refinebio-js/README.md

 #### stats-about

-This resource can be used to get the general stats for the site used in the about page.
+This resource can be used to get the general statistics for the site used in the about page.

 Please view the API documentation for more details.
 | Action | ReDoc | SwaggerUI |